repengine/pulse/docs/sprint0_module_analysis/iris_iris_utils_cli_historical_data_py.md

 ## Implementation Gaps / Unfinished Next Steps

 While the CLI provides interfaces for many operations, the "NEW COMMAND" markers suggest that the features they expose might still be under active development or refinement.
-The module's reliance on underlying utility functions in other `iris.iris_utils` files means that any gaps or incompleteness in those modules would directly impact the full functionality exposed by this CLI.
+The module's reliance on underlying utility functions in other `ingestion.iris_utils` files means that any gaps or incompleteness in those modules would directly impact the full functionality exposed by this CLI.
 Logical next steps would involve ensuring comprehensive implementation and robustness of all subcommands and their underlying logic, potentially adding more reporting or visualization options directly accessible via the CLI.

 ## Connections & Dependencies